ThePacielloGroup/cupper/content/patterns/library-setup.md

 {{</codeBlock>}}

 * **title** — This is the library's name, like "Megacorp 5000 Pattern Library".
 You don't have to include the term "pattern library" if you don't want to.
 For **Infusion's** version of **Infusion**, the `title` is, naturally, _Infusion_ :-)
 * **baseURL** — This is the root of the live site.
 Typically you will publish the site to Github Pages, so this should be the base URL for your Github Pages site.
-More information is available in {{% pattern "Serving" %}}.
 * **theme** — This is the theme the library is using.
 Don't change this from "infusion".
 * **description** — This is a short description of the library and comes under the logo.
 You can include HTML like `<em>` and `<strong>`.
 * **codePenUser** — If you want to embed codePens in your pattern files, you need to supply a codePen username here.